HOOLAHAN/HOOLAHAN/README.md

 **Hi, I'm Iain**

-I am a full stack software developer with a background in civil engineering and a passion for problem solving, learning, building and collaboration.
+I am a engineer with a background in civil engineering and a passion for problem solving, continuous learning and collaborative innovation.

 After completing the Makers Academy 4-month immersive coding bootcamp, where I learnt the value of agile, test-driven development with object-oriented design, I am now looking to expand my experience in a full stack developer role.